morandalex/notarization-registry/README.md

-# Notarize documents in a folder
+# Notarize documents of a folder into a Notarization Registry deployed on polygon network

 ## Prerequites